jwlauer/CTD/README.md

 # CTD
-This repository includes code for developing a simple conductivity, temperature, depth (CTD) sensor using a pyboard, and MS5803-05 pressure sensor, a Littlefuse PS103J2 NTC thermistor, and micropython.
+This repository includes code for developing a simple conductivity, temperature, depth (CTD) sensor using a pyboard, a MS5803-05 pressure sensor, a Littlefuse PS103J2 NTC thermistor, and micropython.

 Code is provided for 2-pole and 4-pole versions of the conductivity sensor.
 The sensor must be calibrated using a solution of known conductivity.
 Because the response is not linear across the range of conductivities expected in an estuarine setting, the calibration process needs to include multiple points.
 A calibration curve can then be fit to these observations.